imosquera/slack-user-presence-notifier/README.md

 Full arguments list:

 ```
---me     : Send notification when you change presence yourself.
+--me     : Send notification when your presence changes (could be useful when network goes off/on).
---token  : Set slack token, information on how to get a token
+--token  : Set your per team slack token, information on how to get a token
            can be found here (https://api.slack.com/docs/oauth-test-tokens).

 --help   : to show this information.